PREVENT ACCIDENTAL POISONINGS

-Although plants provide clean air and immense beauty, many are also poisonous to pets.
-Plants that are not toxic to people, like the hibiscus, those in the Easter lily family, mistletoe, and Dieffenbachia may cause medical problems in pets, such as renal failure, irregular heartbeats, cardiac shock and even death.
+Although plants provide clean air and immense beauty, many are also poisonous/toxic to pets.
+Several of the beautiful flowing plants we bring into our homes such as those in the Easter lily family, mistletoe and Dieffenbachia may cause medical problems in pets, such as renal failure, irregular heartbeats, cardiac shock and even death.
 Other examples of toxic plants include azalea, oleander, castor bean, sago palm, azalea, rhododendron and Japanese yew.

 If you have these plants and cannot stand the thought of giving them up, place them in an unreachable location so the animal cannot chew or dig them up.

-Another solution is the use of an indoor mini-lawn for catsí nibbling.
+Another solution is the use of an indoor mini-lawn for cats to nibble.
 While outside grass can be loaded with deadly fertilizers and pesticides, an indoor mini-lawn provides a safe, edible source of greenery.
 Special feline gardens are available commercially or you can start your own kitty garden using a bowl, soil and grass seed.

 If your pet does chew on a plant, immediately remove the plant from its mouth and rinse the mouth gently with water.
 Identify the plant your pet ate and call the poison center or your veterinarian.
 Watch for excessive or foamy salivation and changes in the skin around the mouth, eyes or paws.